gukoff/web-game-complete/modules/03_in_memory_storage/README.md

 The game of guessing words will go as follows:

 - the user visits a `/game` page;
-- our server chooses a secret word the user has to guess;
+- our server randomly chooses a secret word the user has to guess;
 - the user sends their guesses through a form until they get it right;
 - if they get it right, they are congratulated and redirected back to the main page.